IEC 60906-1: Dimensions

 IEC 60906-1 plugs are similar in size and shape to the Europlug, with the front profile being a flat hexagon.
-They are nominally 35.5 mm wide.
+They are 35.5 mm wide.
 The 3-pin Class I plug is 17 mm high, whereas the 2-pin Class II plug is 14 mm high (similar to the Europlug).
 The parallel side faces are 26 mm apart, and the two pairs of side faces are orthogonal to each other.
-Like Schuko and Europlug, the line and neutral pin are 19 mm long and on centres spaced at 19 mm.
+Like Schuko and Europlug, the live and neutral pin are 19 mm long and on centres spaced at 19 mm.
 The pins have a diameter of 4.5 mm, intermediate between Schuko (⌀4.8 mm) and Europlug (⌀4.0 mm).
-In common with the Europlug there is an insulating sleeve around the base of the line and neutral pins.
-The 3-pin version has a round protective-earth pin of the same length and diameter as the line and neutral pins, but with no insulating sleeve.
-The protective-earth pin's centre is offset 3 mm from the centre point between the line and neutral pin.
+In common with the Europlug there is an insulating sleeve around the base of the live and neutral pins.
+The 3-pin version has a round protective-earth pin of the same length and diameter as the live and neutral pins, but with no insulating sleeve.
+The protective-earth pin's centre is offset 3 mm from the centre point between the live and neutral pin.

 Adoptors

 South African SANS 164-2 standard

-South Africa is the only country to have incorporated IEC 60906-1 plugs and sockets into its own national standards as SANS 164–2.
+South Africa was the first only country to have incorporated IEC 60906-1 plugs and sockets into its own national standards, as SANS 164–2.
 SANS 164-2 was made the preferred standard in 2013, replacing the older SANS 164-1 (based on BS 546) but according to the South African Bureau of Standards (SABS) electrotechnical standards development manager, the new plugs and sockets would have "a long, long phase-in period, more than 20 years".